 Depending on which ligament you injure, your symptoms could differ.

-How to treat a knee sprain
+How to treat a sprained knee

 To determine if you have a knee sprain, your physician will ask you for a complete medical history, have you describe your symptoms and how the knee injury occurred and conduct a physical examination.
 An X-ray or MRI may be necessary to confirm the diagnosis and determine if there are other problems.